Twin Temple: History

-Twin Temple was formed by the married couple Alexandra and Zachary James.
-Being fans of American rock and roll of the 1950s and 1960s, and bands such as The Platters, Roy Orbison, and Buddy Holly, they wanted to incorporate their practice of Satanism with this musical era and culture.
+According to their own stage banter, the couple met during past lives when they were burned at the stake together in 1666.
+According to more recent and reliable sources, they previously played and toured together under the names Alexandra and the Starlight Band and Zachary James and the All Seeing Eyes.

-They produced and released their debut album, Twin Temple (Bring You Their Signature Sound…., in 2019.
+Twin Temple produced and released their debut album, Twin Temple (Bring You Their Signature Sound….Satanic Doo Wop), in 2019.
 The album was recorded live and in mono, to get a more authentic sound resembling the music of the 1950s and 1960s.
-The whole album was recorded in a day and half, according to vocalist Alexandra James, and each song was recorded live in 2–3 takes, while the best takes ended up on the final album.
+The whole album was recorded in a day and half, according to vocalist Alexandra James, and each song was recorded live in two or three takes, while the best takes ended up on the final album.
+Reviewers have compared Alexandra's vocal delivery that of Amy Winehouse and Ronnie Spector.

-In March 2019, they were on Revolver magazine's Top 5 Bands You Need to Know.